x3dom/x3dom/doc/guide/gettingstarted.rst

 Please be aware that hot-linking the X3DOM library as outlined above will give you the cutting-edge build of the library with all pros and cons.
+The development build is automatically created every night.
 You will recieve the latestest fixes and features, but also a potentially unstable or temporarliy broken version.
 We try to maintain a unbroken dev build, but that can't be guaranteed all the time.
+If you want to use a stable version, you should directly download it from the respective version's directory (see below).

 Once you finished developing your application, you should download the necessary snapshot build and deploy the files with your application